syncfusion-content/xamarin-docs/Xamarin/Maps/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion Maps control for Xamarin.Forms
-description: A quick tour about Syncfusion maps control in Xamarin.Forms platform
+description: A quick tour to initial users for getting started with Syncfusion Maps control for Xamarin.Forms platform
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Getting Started
+# Getting Started with SfMaps

 This section explains the steps required to configure the maps control and customize its elements.